ubc-cirrus-lab/caribou/docs/design.md

 4. **Result Compilation**:
    - Upon completion of the iterations, compiles a list of valid and unique average case deployments.
    - These deployments represent the optimized configurations discovered by the solver.

-#### Specialities

-- **Adaptive Learning Rate**: Dynamically adjusts the number of instances to update in each iteration.
-- **Bias Towards Positive Regions**: Incorporates a bias towards regions that have previously resulted in improvements.
-- **Topology-Aware Optimizations**: Leverages the topological structure of the distributed system for more efficient optimization.
-- **Multi-Dimensional Evaluation**: Simultaneously considers multiple factors (cost, runtime, carbon footprint) in optimization.

 ### Brute Force